vmware-tanzu/community-edition/docs/site/content/docs/latest/delete-cluster.md

    tanzu cluster list
    ```

-2. (Optional) Depending on the cluster contents and cloud infrastructure, you may need to delete in-cluster volumes and services before you delete the cluster itself.
-For more information, see [Delete in-cluster volumes and services](delete-cluster/#delete-in-cluster-volumes-and-services), [Delete Service Type LoadBalancer](delete-cluster/#delete-service-type-loadbalancer), [Delete Persistent Volume (PV) and Persistent Volume Claim (PVC) objects in a cluster](delete-cluster/#delete-persistent-volume-pv-and-persistent-volume-claim-pvc-objects)
+2. (Optional) Depending on the cluster contents and cloud infrastructure, you may need to delete in-cluster volumes and services before you delete the workload cluster.
+For more information, see the following sections below:<br>[Delete in-cluster volumes and services](delete-cluster/#delete-in-cluster-volumes-and-services)<br> [Delete Service Type LoadBalancer](delete-cluster/#delete-service-type-loadbalancer)<br> [Delete Persistent Volume (PV) and Persistent Volume Claim (PVC) objects in a cluster](delete-cluster/#delete-persistent-volume-pv-and-persistent-volume-claim-pvc-objects-in-a-cluster)

-3. To delete a workload cluster, run `tanzu cluster delete`.
+3. To delete a workload cluster, run:

    ```sh
    tanzu cluster delete <WORKLOAD-CLUSTER>